mjenior/mjenior.github.io/_posts/2015-12-4-Metagenomic pipeline.md

 	python /mnt/EXT/Schloss-data/seq_stats.py ${sample_name}.paired.trimmed.pooled.fasta > ${sample_name}.paired.trimmed.pooled.fasta.summary
 	python /mnt/EXT/Schloss-data/seq_stats.py ${sample_name}.orphan.trimmed.pooled.fasta > ${sample_name}.orphan.trimmed.pooled.fasta.summary
-	python /mnt/EXT/Schloss-data/seq_stats.py ${sample_name}.trimmed.pooled.all.fasta > ${sample_name}.trimmed.pooled.all.fasta.summary'
+	python /mnt/EXT/Schloss-data/seq_stats.py ${sample_name}.trimmed.pooled.all.fasta > ${sample_name}.trimmed.pooled.all.fasta.summary

-The seq_stats.py script that keeps showing up is a small python script I wrote to quickly assess sequence files for some standard metrics you can judge assemble quality with like N50, L50, N90, etc.
+The seq_stats.py script that keeps showing up is a small python script I wrote to quickly assess sequence files for some standard metrics you can judge assemble quality with like N50, L50, N90, etc. (It's on my github page)
 Next I used the khmer package from Titus Brown's lab to normalize read count by kmer abundance to a coverage of 10 (what he uses in his metagenomic assemblies).
+When do these assemblies without first doing the normalization steps, the quality is much worse.
+After combing through some Seqanswers forums I found that it might be that errors occurring in the same base multiple times can result in the contig being split into multiple, smaller contigs and leading to a worse assembly overall.
+I'm starting to believe that's true, but I'm running a few more tests before I can be sure.

 	module rm gcc/4.6.4
 	module add python/2.7.9 gcc/4.9.2 khmer